ChavezCode/National-Weather-App/README.md

 <video controls src="src/app/Beach.mp4" title="Title"></video>

 This application has three different pages, the about, contact and the main home page.

-<video controls src="src/app/WeatherAppNav.mp4" title="Navigation"></video>
+<video src="src/app/WeatherAppNav.mp4" title="Navigation" width="200"></video>

 ## How to run this application: